What is Linear Perspective in Renaissance Art?

 Machiavelli enjoyed corresponding with friends and engaging in intellectual discussions.
 This interaction provided a sense of purpose beyond his financial woes.

-Although financially strained, his dedication to his work and philosophical inquiries endured until his death in 1527.
+Although financially strained, his dedication to his work and philosophical inquiries endured until he died in 1527.

 Philosophical and Cultural Legacy